 My approach

-I use a combination of Cognitive Behavioral Therapy, Narrative Therapy, Acceptance and Commitment Therapy, and Mindfulness to help individuals achieve their goals.
-With children and adolescents, I also utilize Play and Art Therapy.
-The flexibility of multiple modalities allows me to tailor my interventions to best support the goals of each unique individual.
+To help clients reach their goals, I draw from a variety of evidence-based approaches, including Cognitive Behavioral Therapy, Narrative Therapy, Acceptance and Commitment Therapy, Mindfulness, and parts work.
+With preteens and adolescents, I also incorporate Play and Art Therapy.
+This flexible, multi-modal approach allows me to tailor interventions to each individual’s unique needs and goals.

 Personal stories and inner critics

-As humans, we are constantly making meaning of our life by integrating our experiences with explicit and implicit messages from the world around us.
-We then use these stories as templates to predict future outcomes.
-Our brains were designed to keep us alive - survive in dangerous environments, so we naturally detect danger and cling to negative emotions more often than positive.
-This results in the unintentional creation of problem-saturated personal narratives and harsh inner critics.
-In order to create a more balanced, strength based personal narrative, we can explore how to incorporate our strengths, achievements, and purpose into our narratives and befriend our inner critic.
+As humans, we are constantly making meaning of our lives, integrating our experiences with both explicit and implicit messages from the world around us.
+We use these stories as templates to anticipate and predict future outcomes.
+Our brains are wired for survival, naturally attuned to detect danger and hold onto negative emotions more readily than positive ones.
+This can unintentionally create problem-focused personal narratives and a harsh inner critic.
+Therapy offers a space to build a more balanced, strength-based personal narrative—one that acknowledges achievements, draws on personal strengths and purpose, and cultivates a more compassionate relationship with the inner critic.

 thoughts

-The way we think about our experiences determines how we feel how we feel about our experiences.
-Thoughts are just ideas, memories, fantasies and worries constantly running through our heads when we are not concentrating on something else.
-They are not facts and can’t hurt us.
-Our thoughts get distorted in very predictable ways leading to negative feeling states.
-Fortunately, neuroscience tells us it is never too late to change our thought patterns.
-“Neurons that fire together, wire together,” is a helpful reminder that intentional awareness, practice, and repetition can help solidify new ways of thinking even through adulthood.
+The way we think about our experiences shapes how we feel about them.
+Thoughts are simply ideas, memories, fantasies, and worries that run through our minds when we’re not fully focused on something else—they are not facts, and they cannot harm us.
+Our thoughts often become distorted in predictable ways, creating negative emotional states.
+The good news is that neuroscience shows it’s never too late to change these patterns.
+The saying, “neurons that fire together, wire together,” reminds us that intentional awareness, practice, and repetition can help form new, healthier ways of thinking—even in adulthood.

 Behavior and taking action